iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

 ---

 If you've come to functional programming from an object oriented background, you may have found it hard to grok state in a functional system.
-You're accustomed to creating and manipulating objects, but in functional languages everyone is immutable.
+You're accustomed to creating and manipulating objects, but in functional languages everything is **_immutable_**.
 Often the answer to this problem is to use processes to store state.
 Elixir has an [`Agent`][elixir-agent] which is a simple construct for storing state in processes.
 Let's see if we can roll our own `AgentSmith`.